dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 ## Intellectual Property Rights

 1. When using the Services, you retain any right, title or interest in your trade secrets, inventions, trademarks, copyright and other intellectual property.
 2. Our Services are protected by intellectual property rights in accordance with UK and foreign laws.
-These Terms do not grant you any right, title or interest in any of our Services, in HATDeX's trademarks, logos and other intellectual property rights and in the content of other users of the Services.
+These Terms do not grant you any right, title or interest in any of our Services, in HATDeX&#39;s trademarks, logos and other intellectual property rights and in the content of other users of the Services.
 3. HATDeX respects intellectual property rights.
 To this end, HATDeX allows anyone to file notices of alleged copyright infringements in relation to the use of the Services.
 When HATDeX considers a copyright infringement claim to be founded, it reserves the right to delete or disable content alleged to be infringing and suspend or terminate the HAT Accounts of the infringers.
-4. HATDeX's designated agent for notice of alleged copyright infringement on the Services is:
+4. HATDeX&#39;s designated agent for notice of alleged copyright infringement on the Services is:
     ```
         Copyright Agent
         8 Comberton Road